-Literary FestivalThroughout the week, the Festival plays host to many of our most popular, passionate and leading historians, from Max Hastings, Neil Oliver and Dan Snow, and from Horrible Histories through to Boris Johnson and Tom Stoppard.
+Literary FestivalThroughout the week, the Festival played host to many of our most popular, passionate and leading historians, from Max Hastings, Neil Oliver and Dan Snow, and from Horrible Histories through to Boris Johnson and Tom Stoppard.
 Covering a wide variety of subjects from Ancient Rome to the Iron Curtain and with debates, discussions, lectures, seminars and events for all the family, this is Britain's premier History Literary Festival.

 Schools ProgrammeTwo days of history featuring a wide range of curriculum-based subjects delivered by leading and best-selling historians, including Tom Holland, Michael Burleigh and Laurence Rees.
-From 1066, through the Tudors and the First World War, and the rise of the Nazis to the Second World War, the programme will offer a series of lectures, seminars, living history and inter-active demonstrations to bring history alive, excite and inspire Year 10 and 12 students.
+From 1066, through the Tudors and the First World War, and the rise of the Nazis to the Second World War, the programme offered a series of lectures, seminars, living history and inter-active demonstrations to bring history alive, excite and inspire Year 10 and 12 students.